The Private Equity Review: Germany

 - a description of the AIF and all required information to be disclosed to investors (e.g., prospectus and key information document).

-In addition, when marketing, the AIFM must use safeguards to prevent the marketing of special funds (set up exclusively for professional and semi-professional investors) to retail investors, such as notes in the prospectus, separate and restricted website portals, and respective obligations in contracts with distribution partners.
+In addition, when marketing, the AIFM must use safeguards to prevent the marketing of special funds (set up exclusively for professional and semi-professional investors) to retail investors, such as notes in the prospectus, separate and restricted website portals, and relevant obligations in contracts with distribution partners.

 As a prerequisite for marketing to German retail investors, the fund must be fully compliant with the KAGB regarding, inter alia, eligible assets, structure, investment restrictions and valuation.